OpenEvalProject/evals/manuscripts/elife-52164/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/52164/elife-52164-fig1-v2.jpg)

-**Figure 1.:** A, C) and eag1 (Kv10) (PDB: 5K7L) (B, D) channel, viewed along the 4-fold axis from the extracellular side (A, B) or parallel to the membrane with the extracellular side up (C, D).The channels are shown as ribbons and each subunit of a tetramer is colored uniquely.
+**Figure 1.:** The channels are shown as ribbons and each subunit of a tetramer is colored uniquely.
 In panels C and D, voltage sensors of the front and back subunit are omitted for clarity.
 K+ ions are shown as cyan spheres.

 The difference between domain-swapped and non-domain-swapped topologies is much more than an architectural curiosity.
 In the former case, the voltage sensor is connected to the pore by an ~20 Å long S4-S5 linker helix, which runs along the channel’s cytoplasmic surface and contacts the S6 helix, which forms the gate (Figure 1C) (Long et al., 2005a; Long et al., 2007).
 Conformational changes within the voltage sensor are transmitted to the gate through the S4-S5 linker helix (Long et al., 2005b; Guo et al., 2016; Wisedchaisri et al., 2019; Xu et al., 2019).
 Channels with non-domain-swapped voltage sensors do not have a helical S4-S5 linker and the mechanism of gate control is unknown (Figure 1D).